 Many manufacturing systems control product routings manually.
-A bill of materials and job routing will be developed for a product, which will be printed out and carried along with a batch of the product through a factory with various manufacturing operations.
+A bill of materials and job routing will be developed for a product.
+This will be printed out and carried along with a batch of product through a factory with various manufacturing operations.
 This requires planners, supervisors and production operators to review each product routing and decide what should happen to the product batch next.

 By connecting manufacturing processes together a Manufacturing Execution System can perform all the product routing.
 It can consequently, communicate directly with production machinery to select the correct production process for each product batch.

-When all production equipment is connected to the production system, the software application controlling the process has a large amount of data about all the machinery and production equipment throughout the entire production process.
+When all production equipment is connected to the production system, the software application controlling the process has a large amount of data about the machinery and production equipment throughout the entire process.
 In addition, a software application can perform more analytics and quality checking on products as they progress through the factory.
-As a result, product routings can be changed based on feedback from production data or on data from production machinery, further down the production line.
+As a result, product routings can be changed based on feedback from production data, or on data from production machinery further down the production line.